agb32/durham/docs/datafed/technologies.md

 # Data transfer technologies

 We are investigating a number of data transfer technologies, with significant emphasis on the user perspective and ease of use.
-We will capture information about where these can be used, what performance is likely to be achieved, and how they should be used to speed up data transfer
+We will capture information about where these can be used, what performance is likely to be achieved, and how they should be used to speed up data transfer.

 These include: